 The Spelling & Grammar Check function in Microsoft Word can help you quickly find the spelling and grammar mistakes in the Word document.
 To check for errors, click on the “Spelling & Grammar” button in the “Review” tab of Microsoft Word.
 Or, if you notice Microsoft Word is underlining your words in red, green, or blue, simply right click on those words and Word will offer you suggestions on how to correct the issue.

 Did you know that Microsoft Word can read your paper out loud to you?
 By using the Speak feature in MS Word, or the Text-to-Speech feature for Macs, your computer can read your paper to you, allowing you to listen for awkward or confusing sentences.
-Watch this quick video on how to set up this feature on your computer.

 Want feedback on your paper before you turn it in?
 Submit your paper for review!
 A writing expert will review your paper and provide you with feedback and an action plan for revising your paper.
 Need help submitting or retrieving your paper for review?
 Watch these tutorials: